UBC-DSCI/introduction-to-datascience-python/source/intro.md

 we can instead just depict them using `:` and then pass a list of columns `language` and `mother_tongue`.
 After passing these as arguments, the  `loc[]` property returns two columns (the `language` and `mother_tongue` columns that we asked for) as a data frame.
+This code is also a great example of why being able to name things in Python is
+useful: you can see that we are using the result of our earlier filter step (which we named `aboriginal_lang`) here in the next step of the analysis!

+**(FIGURE 1.4 FROM R BOOK MISSING HERE)**

 +++